Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/docs/GETTING-STARTED-GUIDE.md

     * TurnId - A non-negative integer that enumerates the turns, starting from 0.
     * ExpectedResponses - This is an array that lists the bot reply activities in the order you expect the client to receive them.
 Each activity is JSON string that follows the [Bot-Framework Activity schema](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md).
 You only need to list the activity fields that you care about.
 In the example above, we expect the bot greeting to include two activities of type "message".
 We list values for "text", "speak", "inputHint" and "attachments".
 If the actual activities received have different values for these fields, the test will fail.
 Note that the tool first orders the bot responses based on the [activity timestamp](https://github.com/Microsoft/botframework-sdk/blob/master/specs/botframework-activity/botframework-activity.md#timestamp) field, before comparing to the expected bot responses.
     * ExpectedTTSAudioResponseDurations - An optional array of integers, specifying the expected duration in msec of the resulting Text-to-Speech (TTS) audio stream associated with each bot-reply activity.
 The length of this array must equal the length of the ExpectedResponses array.
 If there is no TTS audio associated with any of the bot-reply activities, you can enter a value of -1.
 The duration does not need to be exact.
 When the tool compares expected duration to actual duration, there is a tolerance defined by the application configuration setting TTSAudioDurationMargin.
 Its default value is 200 msec.
-    * ExpectedResponseLatency - Specifies the maximum expected duration to receive all the bot responses, in msec.
+    * ExpectedUserPerceivedLatency - Specifies the maximum expected duration to receive all the bot responses, in msec.
 If the actual duration is larger than the value specified here, the test will fail.

 ## Step 4: Run your test